welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 ### Benefits

 These are simple.
-When a client needs a report, they simply make an HTTP request to some endpoint with a few provided filters, options, etc. We have a web server that accepts the request, produces the report, and then sends it back in the body of the response to the client.
+When a client needs a report, they make an HTTP request to some endpoint and potentially provide a few filters or options.
+A web server accepts the request, produces the report, and sends it back in the body of the response to the client.

-There is really not much to add there.
-Again, we're ignoring any details of actually _producing_ the report.
-There are very few things that can go wrong in this scenario.
+Again, ignoring any details of actually _producing_ the report, there is really not much to add there.
+There are (relatively) few things that can go wrong in this scenario.
 The general flow is: accept request, create report, send report back.
 Done.